 Mr Dabek has the right inherent enthusiasm, but he needs to get some skills- and a new personality.

 Disclaimer though: I did not stay for the whole performance.
 I was with friends, and they were way to sick of his asshole ways.
-We finished our booze and left.
+We finished our drinks and left.
 But we had been there way long enough that the tone for the show was set.

 But feel free to disagree with me!
 Paul Dabek is on at the 2014 Edinburgh Festival Fringe at the Jam House on August 11, 13, 15-18, 20-22 at 21:30.